Treydor/treydor.github.io/_posts/2015-10-01-CSS-Methodologies.md

 The last part of our BEM element is the modifier.
 Modifiers are written by  appending two hyphens to the name of the block.
 In our example, our modifier is `project-list__card--large`.
 Modifiers are modular in the sense that you can use them as you need for any block component.

 At first I was really turned off by the large class names associated with BEM.
-I asked myself why I needed an class called `.project-list__card--large` when instead I could just use `.card-big` and achieve the same thing.
+I asked myself why I needed a class called `.project-list__card--large` when instead I could just use `.card-big` and achieve the same thing.
 As I began to work in larger projects I was increasingly pushing myself to create cleaner and more reusable code.
 BEM, as an organizational tool, just seemed natural because of how literal it is.
 I think BEM really shines in larger projects, where there is a variety of people working on the same code.

 Within the next few days I hope to publish a new blog entry about Microdata, stay tuned!